kristopherjohnson/bitsybasic/README.md

     relop ::= < (>|=|ε) | > (<|=|ε) | =

-Abbreviations can be used when typing some of the keywords:
+Abbreviations can be used for some of the keywords:

 - `PRINT`: `PR` or `?`
 - `INPUT`: `IN`